 The heart notes of Flowerbomb live up to the name of the perfume with the use of orchid and freesia as the last two fragrances to emerge from the scent in its middle platform.

-As a long-lasting fragrance, Flowerbomb has a dominant base layer which pushes forward long after the scent is applied with musk breaking through the sweetness of the earlier notes of the fragrance.
+As a long-lasting fragrance, Flowerbomb has a dominant base layer that pushes forward long after the scent is applied with musk breaking through the sweetness of the earlier notes of the fragrance.

 Alongside musk, the base of this perfume has been created with patchouli bringing a little oriental mystery to the fragrance.